seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 Good masters, harm me not:
-Before I enter’d here, I call’d; and thought
+Before I enter'd here, I call'd; and thought
-To have begg’d or bought what I have took:
+To have begg'd or bought what I have took:
 good troth,
-I have stol’n nought, nor would not, though I had found
+I have stol'n nought, nor would not, though I had found
-Gold strew’d i’ the floor.
-Here’s money for my meat:
+Gold strew'd i' the floor.
+Here's money for my meat:
 I would have left it on the board so soon
 As I had made my meal, and parted
 With prayers for the provider.